 7. Provide information to the Treasurer when the mentee funds need to be distributed.

 Reading Hall of Fame

-Stuart McNaughton, The University of Auckland, New Zealand (appointed 2015)
+Stuart McNaughton, The University of Auckland, New Zealand (1 year)

 Jim Cunningham, University of North Carolina at Chapel Hill